ACCESS-NRI/access-om3-configs/documentation/docs/index.md

 - `10km`: 0.1°
 - `8km`: 1/12°

-For regional configurations, a short word describing the location of the domain is included after the nominal resolution.
+For regional configurations, a short word describing the location of the domain is included before the nominal resolution.
 For example:

 - `tas5km`:    5km resolution around Tasmainia
 - `superoz4km` 4km resolution around Australia